 There are more reasons why you should consider adding the Power Tower to your normal fitness regimen.
 The benefits of a Power Tower includes:

-- Ergonomic design: The Power Tower is built with the athlete in mind.
+The Power Tower is built with the athlete in mind.
 The positioning and width of the bars makes your grip ergonomically correct.
-That way, when you’re repping out your exercises, your body isn’t compromised due to uncomfortable hand placement.
+That way, when you’re repping out your exercises, your body isn’t compromised due to uncomfortable hand grip placement.

-- Avoiding injury: In comparison to a heavy-duty or super-fast-paced workout, Power Tower workouts help you stay safe and avoid injury.
-This is because the Power Tower allows you to focus on certain areas of the body.
+In comparison to a heavy-duty or super-fast-paced workout, Power Tower workouts help you stay safe and avoid injury.
+This is because a workout tower allows you to focus on certain areas of the body.
 When you can do this, you can perform difficult variations or reps to failure without sacrificing safety.
 While impossible to do with bars and dumbbells, Power Tower workouts help you fatigue your muscles fully, effectively, and safely.

-- Easy storage with a compact design: Most Power Tower models are mobile and can often break down for easy storage.
+Most workout tower models are mobile and can often break down for easy storage.
 This makes the Power Tower a versatile asset.
 You can bring it out whenever you need to work out, or you can fit it somewhere in your abode that’s aesthetically appropriate.
 By blending into your home decor, the Power Tower will always be there, ready to help you get some gains!

-- Usable for all levels: Whether you’re a newbie or an advanced gym rat, the Power Tower has a little somethin’ somethin’ for everybody.
-It has the support (along with resistance bands) for those early on in their development to inspire confidence with the movements.
-On the other hand, those who have transcended their own bodyweight can add external weight–plates or dumbbells–to their calisthenics routine (we’re looking at you, pull-ups and dips).
+Whether you’re a newbie or an advanced gym rat, the Power Tower has something for everybody.
+It has the support for those early on in their development to inspire confidence with the movements— just grab a resistance band or stool as needed.
+On the other hand, those who want to progress beyond their own bodyweight can add external weight–plates or dumbbells–to their calisthenics routine (we’re looking at you, pull-ups and dips).

 As you can see, there are many advantages to implementing a Power Tower into your workout (or, even better, into your home).